 Cut your beef into thin strips and in a bowl (or ziplock bag) stir it together with the cornstarch until it is well coated.

-Finely chop the garlic and grate your ginger, then prepare your salad onions by cutting them at an angle.
+Finely chop the garlic and grate your ginger, then prepare the green onions by cutting them at an angle.
 Set a small handful of the onions aside to garnish the dish later.

-In a bowl mix together the soy sauce, sugar and water.
+In a bowl mix together the gluten free soy sauce, sugar and water.

-Heat a couple of tablespoons of oil in a wok on a medium heat.
+Heat a couple of tablespoons of oil in a wok or large skillet on a medium heat.

 When it's hot add in the garlic and ginger and stir for a couple of seconds then immediately add in soy sauce mix, then the beef.

-Give it a quick stir around and then add in the onions (minus some for garnish)
+Give it a quick stir around and then add in the green onions (minus some for garnish)